FH-Potsdam/fhpCoursesScraper/README.md

 npm start
 ```

-## What to expect
+## What it scrapes
-The script will spit out a timestamped json file in **/results** with all courses from
+The script will save two timestamped json files in the **`results`** folder with all courses from

 - http://www.fh-potsdam.de/studieren/design/studium/vorlesungsverzeichnis/1-studienabschnitt-ba-design/
 - http://www.fh-potsdam.de/studieren/design/studium/vorlesungsverzeichnis/2-studienabschnitt-ba-design/
 - http://www.fh-potsdam.de/studieren/design/studium/vorlesungsverzeichnis/ma-design/

-...and all teachers from the following pages:
+...and all teachers from:

 - https://www.fh-potsdam.de/studieren/design/personen/